mx2913/funkwhale/docs/installation/index.rst

 Raspberry Pi.
 We lack real-world examples of such deployments, so don't hesitate do give us your feedback (either positive or negative).

-Check out :doc:`optimization` for advice on how to tune your instance on small configurations.
+Check out :doc:`../admin/optimization` for advice on how to tune your instance on small configurations.

 Software requirements